cthai18/quiz-app/README.md

 (MongoDB Atlas can take a bit to connect to, so if the page errors that it can't connect to localhost:5000, just refresh the page)

-I didn't have time to implement: users(and auth), or the play component.
+TODO: users(and finish auth), play component.